 In the joint proposal, the affordable housing units are proposed for the following locations: 100 at the Banneker Fire Station, 100 at Toby’s Dinner Theater, 150 at the existing library site, 90 units at a temporary fire station and 60 at the transit center.
 These units will be mixed with market rate units.
 Since the 900 units in downtown currently under construction do not offer affordable housing, another 5,500 units (the original number of units proposed in the 2010 Columbia Downtown Development Plan) are being proposed.
 This will make the total number of units 6,400.
 The Central Library, currently under renovation, will ultimately be replaced by housing units.
 A new library location has not been determined.

-Jen Terrassa’s Proposal
+Jen Terrasa’s Proposal

-The second proposal has been submitted by Councilwomen Jen Terrassa (District 3).
+The second proposal has been submitted by Councilwomen Jen Terrasa (District 3).
 This proposal requires 15 percent of Howard Hughes’ or any other developer’s units to be affordable.
 It ensures that downtown Columbia develops with a full spectrum of housing options as envisioned in the Downtown Columbia Plan (2010).

 Advocates for the joint proposal want to make sure the housing will happen sooner by giving Howard Hughes financial incentives provided by TIF and binding the company to an agreement that requires a specific number of affordable housing units are built.
-Advocates for the Terrassa proposal support the simplicity of the proposal and argue TIF is only used to help the revitalization of blighted or economically depressed areas, which Columbia’s downtown area is not.
+Advocates for the Terrasa proposal support the simplicity of the proposal and argue TIF is only used to help the revitalization of blighted or economically depressed areas, which Columbia’s downtown area is not.

 Here are my thoughts on the affordable housing in downtown after reading and reading all available materials.